RESEARCH STARTER

 The Republic of the Union of Myanmar, also known as the Union of Burma, is a Southeast Asian country that was ruled by a military dictatorship from 1988 until 2011.
 The name Myanmar is not recognized by either the United States or the United Kingdom, the country’s former colonial ruler, although the name has received official recognition by the United Nations.

 An independent kingdom in ancient times, Myanmar was a British colony from the late nineteenth century until gaining independence in 1948.
 Since the end of the military junta, tourism increased, and visitors came to enjoy the country's beautiful landscapes and ancient Buddhist temples.
 A new military junta under Chairman Min Aung Hlaing was established following a successful coup that overthrew Myanmar's democratic government in 2021, which then led to an outbreak of fighting upon the formation of the People's Defence Force (the armed forces of the National Unity Government, a government in exile consisting of the democratically elected representatives overthrown in the coup), which has fiercely resisted Min Aung Hlaing's regime.
-Combat between different groups in Myanmar continued into 2023; meanwhile, the military government continued to attract criticism over human rights conditions in Myanmar and genocidal treatment of the Rohingya people.
+Combat between different groups in Myanmar continued into the mid-2020s; meanwhile, the military government continued to attract criticism over human rights conditions in Myanmar and genocidal treatment of the Rohingya people.

 Note: unless otherwise indicated, statistical data in this article is sourced from the CIA World Factbook, as cited in the bibliography.